Read more about

 Suriname is an independent nation located along the Atlantic coast in South America.
 It is South America’s smallest nation with an area of 63,707 square miles.
 Suriname’s primary source of revenue is the mining industry.
 Agriculture is another critical sector in the country.
 Although the country has a relatively high standard of living, Suriname has the fifth most unequal distribution of income in the world having a Gini index of 57.6.

 Zambia is a sovereign state in the southern region of Africa.
-The nation has exceptionally high rates of poverty, especially in the rural areas.
-Zambia’s primary source of revenue is the mining industry which is affected by falling commody prices.
+The nation has exceptionally high rates of poverty, especially in rural areas.
+Zambia’s primary source of revenue is the mining industry which is affected by falling commodity prices.
 Most Zambians in rural areas practice subsistence farming.
 The country ranks sixth in the list of nations with the most unequal income among its citizens.
 It has a Gini index of 57.1

 Unequal Distribution Of Income Among African And Caribbean Nations

 Although the distribution of national income is unequal in most countries, it is most unequal among African and Caribbean countries.
 Most of these nations are endowed with a wealth of natural resources such as oil, gas, minerals, and wildlife.
 However, these countries suffer from poor leadership, high levels of corruptions, and political instability.
 As a result, the resources within these countries are unevenly distributed.